cookie-status/cookie-status-dev/content/firefox/_index.md

 Third-party cookies are blocked for classified domains.

+With [Total Cookie Protection](https://blog.mozilla.org/en/products/firefox/firefox-rolls-out-total-cookie-protection-by-default-to-all-users-worldwide/), Firefox **partitions** storage between the site and the third-party embedded on the site.

+{{% notice note %}}
+**Example**: If `siteA.com` tries to load a resource from `siteB.com`, the latter will have access (assuming it is not on the list of known trackers) to its cookies.
+However, these cookies are stored in a special **partition** keyed between `siteA.com` and `siteB.com`.
+If a second site, such as `siteC.com` loads a resource from `siteB.com`, the cookies the latter will have access to will not be the same as those available when embedded via `siteA.com`.
+{{% /notice %}}

 ## First-party cookies

 All storage is cleared (more or less) daily from origins that are known trackers and that haven't received a top-level user interaction (including scroll) within the last 45 days.
 More details can be found [here](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Privacy/Redirect_tracking_protection).